Create parallel pool on cluster

 a folder that the client cannot access, the

 is not executed on the workers.
-However, if the working directory
+However, if the working folder can

-or path can be set on the client, but cannot be set as specified on
+be set on the client, but cannot be set as specified on any of the

-any of the workers, you do not get an error message returned to the
+workers, you do not get an error message returned to the client Command

-This slight difference in behavior might be an issue in a mixed-platform
+Be careful of this slight difference in behavior in a mixed-platform

 environment where the client is not the same platform as the workers,